Md. Deputy Shot While Escorting Woman in Domestic Incident

 "...[A] close-range shotgun blast is a devastating injury," he said.

-Hogan was wearing body armor, but was shot below the armor, Hoffman said.
+Hogan was wearing body armor, but he was shot below the armor, Hoffman said.

 Hogan is a four-year veteran of the Queen Anne's County Sheriff's Office and served about seven years with another agency, Queen Anne's County Sheriff Gary Hofmann said.